Software Toolchain¶

 To interact with the course projects, you will often want to run a terminal

-inside the Docker VM so that you can run make test
+inside the Docker VM so that you can run make test, etc.

 Terminal